OPENPAD-AI/openpadprotocol-verifiernode/README_Subscription_Model.md

 # Subscription Model Documentation

-This README provides instructions on how to set up and run Openpad Node in 2 concepts: Node Operator and Node Deployment.
+This README provides instructions on how to set up and run Openpad Node in Subscription Model

-- In case of Node Operator, Node Owner setup private key of NFT Owner Address on VPS.
-All operations are executed on VPS.
-- In another way, Node Deployment is usually a service offered by NAAS Platforms (Node As A Service) to deploy Node to users.
+NAAS Platforms (Node As A Service) deploy Node for users, users own this Node.
 Users activate and operate Node through UI of Platform.

 Document Structure: